mattpannella/pupdate/README.md

  -a, --all       Extract all release assets, instead of just ones containing openFPGA cores.
  -c, --coreselector    Run the core selector.
- -f, --platformsfolder   Preserve the Platforms folder, so customizations aren't overwritten by updates
+ -f, --platformsfolder   Preserve the Platforms folder, so customizations aren't overwritten by updates -u, --update    SKip the main menu and just run the update process automatically
 ```
 example:
 `
 /path/to/pocket_updater -a -p /path/to/sdcard/
 `
+#### Download Image Packs
+This will present you with a list of available image packs and automatically download and extract it to the Platforms/_images directory for you

 #### Core Selector
 On your first run it will prompt you to select the cores you want tracked.
-After that initial run, you can always run this again by setting `config.core_selector` to `true` in the settings json file, or if running from the cli you can use the paramater -c
+After that initial run, you can run it again any time via the main menu.
+Or you can always run this again by setting `config.core_selector` to `true` in the settings json file, or if running from the cli you can use the paramater -c

 #### Allow pre-release cores
 You can edit your `pocket_updater_settings.json` file and set the `allowPrerelease` flag to `true` for any core want to download, even though it's still pre-release